jameswhitney/robofriends-rolodex-redux/README.md

-# Robofriends
+# Robofriends-Rolodex-Redux
 A simple app created with React to display cards with robot images, names and emails.
-User can filter the cards via the searchbox
+User can filter the cards via the searchbox.
+This version uses redux for state management

 ## Install locally